 Indulge these six uber luxe shopping destinations that deliver the total package.

 Sure, you can purchase just about anything online.
 But nothing will ever replace the experience of heading into a chic boutique, chatting with a sales associate and then walking out with a new item in hand.
-And if you’re looking to stock up on some luxury goods, these five luxury shopping districts are the perfect places to indulge.
+And if you’re looking to stock up on some luxury goods, these six luxury shopping districts are the perfect places to indulge.

 Via Montenapoleone | Milan, Italy

 Milan is an international capital of fashion and design.
-And it makes perfect sense that this city in Northern Italy is home to one of the most famed shopping streets in the world: Via Montenapoleone.
+And it makes perfect sense that this city in Northern Italy is home to one of the most famed shopping districts in the world: Via Montenapoleone.
 Prada and Versace were founded in this city and maintain boutiques on this street.
 Italian brands Gucci and Giorgio Armani have also set up shop.
 Boutiques on “Europe’s most expensive street” are renowned for the exterior and interior designs that are just as gorgeous as the goods inside.

-Opened in 2016, Dolce & Gabbana’s flagship location featuring striking décor including an 18th-Century gold-leaf mirror at the entrance, green turtle marble covering the stairs and walls and Sicilian baroque furniture throughout—designed to make customers feel like they’re in a museum.
+Opened in 2016, Dolce & Gabbana’s flagship location features striking décor including an 18th-Century gold-leaf mirror at the entrance, green turtle marble covering the stairs and walls and Sicilian baroque furniture throughout—designed to make customers feel like they’re in a museum.
 Italian shoes are known for being some of the best in the entire world, and many luxury shoe brands have stores on this street too.
 Shoppers can head to Casadei, Greymer, Santoni and A Testoni where they can purchase high-quality Italian shoes.

 Photo by BCFC / Shutterstock